toteki/Wiz/README.md

 This is the exact opposite of ambiguously named utilities packages, like this one.

 Nevertheless, I have yet to encounter a single project which could not be vastly accelerated by a utilities package.
 Sacrifices must be made.

-(Said sacrifices must be *unmade* efficiently when the dependency needs to be eliminated.
-This is the reasoning behind the second design mandate.)

-### Wiz/Examples

-The examples folder is **not** meant to be imported.

-See examples/README.md for specifics.

 ### Exposed Functions By File